xtermjs/xterm.js/README.md

 Xterm.js is a full xterm clone, written completely in JavaScript.

-Xterm.js supplies a modular, event-based interface that lets developers build addons and themes that augment the experience of running a fully-feature terminal inside the browser.
+Xterm.js supplies a modular, event-based interface that lets developers build addons and themes that augment  the experience of running a fully-featured terminal inside the browser.

-Xterm.js serves as the foundation for the terminal found at www.sourcelair.com.
+Xterm.js serves as foundation for the terminal found at www.sourcelair.com.

 ![xterm.js screenshot](docs/screenshot.png)

 ### Contribution and License Agreement

 If you contribute code to this project, you are implicitly allowing your code to be distributed under the MIT license.
 You are also implicitly verifying that all code is your original work.

 ## License

-Copyright (c) 2014, SourceLair, Limited (www.sourcelair.com) (MIT License) Copyright (c) 2012-2013, Christopher Jeffrey (MIT License)
+Copyright (c) 2014, SourceLair, Ltd (www.sourcelair.com) (MIT License)

+Copyright (c) 2012-2013, Christopher Jeffrey (MIT License)